 - Specific Program of Cooperation in Tourism 2015-2016 (October 2014).

 - Memorandum of Understanding on Academic and Diplomatic Cooperation signed between the diplomatic academies of the two countries (October 2014).

 - Cooperation Agreement between the Ministry of Environment of the Federal District and the Executive Director of the National Zoological Gardens of South Africa (September 2014).

-Additionally, the Secretary of Foreign Affairs issued a Unilateral Declaration on the abolition of visas on South African diplomatic passports on October 17th, 2014.
+Additionally, the Secretariat of Foreign Affairs issued a Unilateral Declaration on the abolition of visas on South African diplomatic passports on October 17th, 2014.